jenncha/jenncha.github.io_old/index.md

 <br> <br>

 <!--
-Presentations: *ESCB Workshop on Monetary Economics (upcoming), Bank of Finland and CEPR 2020 Joint Conference on Monetary Policy Tools and Their impact on the Macroeconomy (upcoming), EEA 2020, 18th Workshop on Macroeconomic Dynamics at the Universita di Pavia, SAEe 2018, XXIII Workshop on Dynamic Macroeconomics at Universidade de Vigo*
+Presentations: *T2M (Theories and Methods in Macro) 2022, European Winter Meeting of the Econometric Society 2021, LSE CfM London Workshop 2021, Czech National Bank Conference on Expectations in Dynamic Macroeconomic Models, RES Annual Conference 2021, ESCB Research Cluster on Monetary Economics - Fourth Annual Workshop, ESCB Workshop on Monetary Economics (upcoming), Bank of Finland and CEPR 2020 Joint Conference on Monetary Policy Tools and Their impact on the Macroeconomy (upcoming), EEA 2020, 18th Workshop on Macroeconomic Dynamics at the Universita di Pavia, SAEe 2018, XXIII Workshop on Dynamic Macroeconomics at Universidade de Vigo*
 <br>